Mordvins: Early references

 The ethnonym Mordva is possibly attested in Jordanes' Getica in the form of Mordens who, he claims, were among the subjects of the Gothic king Ermanaric.
 A land called Mordia at a distance of ten days journey from the Petchenegs is mentioned in Constantine VII's De administrando imperio.

 In medieval European sources, the names Merdas, Merdinis, Merdium, Mordani, Mordua, Morduinos have appeared.
-In the Russian Primary Chronicle, the ethnonyms Mordva and mordvichi first appear in the 11th century.
+In the Russian Primary Chronicle, the ethnonyms Mordva and mordvichi first appeared in the 11th century.
 After the Mongol invasion of Rus', the name Mordvin rarely gets mentioned in Russian annals, and is only quoted after the Primary Chronicle up until the 15th–17th centuries.